orbitalquark/textadept/doc/06_AdeptEditing.md

 Textadept has many ways of creating and working with selections.
-Basic selections are what you get when you do things like hold the "Shift" modifier key (`⇧` on Mac OSX | "Shift" in ncurses) while pressing the arrow keys, click and drag the mouse over a range of text, or press `Ctrl+A` (`⌘A` | `M-A`) for "Select All".
+Basic selections are what you get when you do things like hold the "Shift" modifier key while pressing the arrow keys, click and drag the mouse over a range of text, or press `Ctrl+A` (`⌘A` | `M-A`) for "Select All".
 More advanced selections like multiple and rectangular selections are more complicated to create, but have powerful uses.

 ### Multiple Selection

-Clicking the mouse at a point in the buffer while holding the "Control" modifier key (`^` on Mac OSX | N/A in ncurses) places an additional caret at that point.
+Clicking the mouse at a point in the buffer while holding the "Control" modifier key places an additional caret at that point.
 Clicking and dragging while holding the same modifier creates multiple selections.
 When you start typing, the text is mirrored at each selection.

 Creating multiple selections with the mouse is currently unavailable in ncurses.